Loading...

 Iron deficiency without anaemia.

 Endoscopic investigation rarely detects malignancy in patients with proven iron deficiency (low ferritin or normal ferritin with low serum iron and transferrin ≥3.0 g/l on a fasting blood sample), but without anaemia.
-However, men and non-menstruating women aged >50 should be considered for management/referral in accordance with this guideline.
+GI investigations may be appropriate for patients >50 years (and without history of menorrhagia) with proven iron deficiency in the absence of anaemia.

 Please note: